zyuxuan0115/weekly-meeting/_posts/2023-11-10-pkey-multithreading.markdown

 		* looked into cloudlab's documentation to choose hardware on cloudlab [here](https://docs.cloudlab.us/hardware.html) that support pkey
 	+ Tried <strong>Intel skylake</strong> processor <strong>c6420</strong> and profile <strong>vhive-ubuntu20</strong>
 		* it supports pkey.
+- problem with Intel MPK and pkey
+	* the key is too simple
+	* the value of newly allocated pkey is 1,2,3,...,15

 - [pthread_key_create()](https://linux.die.net/man/3/pthread_key_create)